-As I explained, play rate is the number of times the play button’s clicked on a video.
+As I explained in the last blog post, play rate is the number of times the play button’s clicked on a video.
+It’s one of, if not the, most important of core video metrics.
 Now, put yourself in a situation where you’re presented with a video… what makes you click?

 There are a few pretty obvious factors, notably the size of the video embed, the thumbnail used as the chosen still, and where you can find a video on the page.
 My tips to you: